-Eighth and ninth grade applicants who are interested in our program must fill out the Department of Education’s High School Application.
-Please ask your guidance counselor for this form.
-Students who are applying from private or parochial schools are advised to speak with your school’s principal or headmaster to obtain a Department of Education High School Application.
+Eighth and ninth grade applicants who are interested in our program must apply on MySchools.
+Please ask your guidance counselor for assistance.
+Students who are applying from private or parochial schools are advised to speak with your school’s principal.
 Students may rank up to 12 non-specialized programs/schools on the Department of Education High School Application in addition to the specialized and audition high schools.
 Please note that students who apply to both BHSEC Manhattan and BHSEC Queens must list these as two separate choices.
 Please review program/school choices and carefully prioritize the list.
 We strongly recommend that you seek advice from your guidance counselor and review the NYC High School Directory before ranking programs

 When reviewing applicants who apply to 9th grade to BHSEC Queens, we generally look for:

-- a grade point average of 85% or above
+- a cumulative grade point average of 85% or above

 - no more than 10 unexcused absences or 10 tardies for the school year